Shopping Spree to Edom and Canton, Texas

 However, Tyler is an excellent, central starting point for those taking day trips, and with a large selection of hotels and restaurants, is a great place to spend relaxing evenings after a day on the roads.

 Tyler is the Rose Capital of America, the home of the nation's largest municipal rose garden.
 Tyler Rose Garden features more than just 40,000 rose bushes, including a wooded area with towering trees, and numerous Japanese Maples that sport bright fall foliage.
-The 2017 Texas Rose Festival is from October 19-22.
+The Texas Rose Festival is held annually in mid-October.

 Tyler's Azalea National Historic District, listed on the National Register of Historic Places, comprises about 950 homes built in the first half of the 20th century, with a large concentration of structures from the 1930s when the oil boom had a huge economic impact on Tyler.